amitjohney/sylvatest/README.md

 ### Defining your environment values

 Management cluster configuration is done through the `sylva-units` chart values, as overrides over the chart [default values](./charts/sylva-units/values.yaml).
-In order properly configure the cluster, it is important to understand how this configuration will be generated.
-The values are made of two sections:
+In order to properly configure the cluster, it is important to understand how this configuration will be generated.
+The values are made up of two sections:

 - The first one contains a list of sources and units that will be installed by Flux in the cluster.
 For example, following repo & unit definition will install the OpenStack infrastructure provider for cluster api (aka. capo) using a kustomization [./kustomize-units/capo](./kustomize-units/capo) hosted in the current repository.